PrefectHQ/prefect/docs/guides/variables.md

 You can interact with Variables via the Python SDK utilizing the `get`, `set`, and `unset` methods.

-Note that these methods are invoked either synchronously or asynchronously, depending on the context in which they are called.
-Outside of a `flow` or `task`, these methods are always asynchronous.
+Outside of a `flow` or `task`, these methods are always invoked asynchronously.

 #### In an asynchronous context:
 ```python